Professor of Creative Industries

 Email: C dot Bilton at warwick dot ac dot uk

-Dr Chris Bilton was the Director of the Centre for Cultural Policy Studies from 2008 until 2014.
+Professor Chris Bilton will be director of the BA in Media and Creative Industries from September 2023.
+He was the Director of the Centre for Cultural Policy Studies from 2008 until 2014.
 He is also the founder of the MA in Creative and Media Enterprises and was Course Director from its inception in 1999 until September 2008.
 Chris worked in the cultural sector for ten years before coming to Warwick, touring Britain and Europe as a writer, performer and manager with Balloonatics Theatre Company and working as Arts Development Officer for City of Westminster Arts Council in London.
 He has been a lecturer at the Centre since 1997.

 Research interests include: management of creative and media businesses; alternative approaches to organisation, employment and strategy formation in the cultural sector; cultural democracy and community arts; creativity theory; the negative consequences of 'creativity' for organisations and individuals.

-From March 2020 I will be participating in the Warwick Global Research Priority on 'Productivity and The Futures of Work' - this is an interdisciplinary partnership aiming to develop research capacity across the university across four interrelated themes.
-I will be leading on the 'Creative Industries' theme - some of the podcasts and videos to the right relate to this.
+From March 2020 I will be participating in the Warwick Global Research Priority on 'Productivity and The Futures of WorkLink opens in a new window' - this is an interdisciplinary partnership aiming to develop research capacity across the university across four interrelated themes.
+I will be leading on the 'Creative Industries' theme - some of the podcasts and videos to the right relate to this - and am looking forward to collaborating with Dr David Wright and Dr Heidi Ashton on research into creative work - impacts of Covid, new forms of organising, rethinking benefits and UBI for artists.

 I have published and presented papers on policy and management in the creative industries at conferences in Norway, Germany, Korea, Taiwan, the Netherlands and the UK.
 My most recent books in this field are the Handbook of Management and Creativity, co-edited with Stephen Cummings and published in 2014, and Creative Strategy: reconnecting business and innovation, co-written with Stephen Cummings.
 Other recent articles have appeared in International Journal of Cultural Policy, Strategy magazine and Management Today.